 That’s not the color you wanted!
 It’s okay, Photoshop’s Color Replacement Tool can fix it for you.
 It’s super easy to do, you just have to know the right settings.

 Hi!
 I’m Cara and as a product photographer, I need props that are a certain color to tie together my images.
 Unfortunately, the ones I have on hand aren’t always exactly the color I need.

 The Color Replacement Tool in Photoshop comes to my rescue.
 Let me show you how it works.

 Table of Contents

-The Color Replacement tool is super easy to use and quickly changes the color in an image.
+The Color Replacement Tool is used to quickly changes the color of an image.
 It automatically accounts for highlights and shadows on the object and retains textures.
 This makes the new color look quite natural.